gboeing/ppde642/syllabus/readme.md

   - Present a mini-lecture on an applied method
   - Prepare a short conference paper and presentation

-The course has prerequisites: students are expected to have taken PPD534 or an equivalent introductory course on basic Python, stats, and spatial concepts.
+This course has prerequisites: students are expected to have taken [PPD534](https://github.com/gboeing/ppd534) or an equivalent introductory course on basic Python, stats, and spatial concepts.
 These prerequisites will not be covered from the ground-up as you are expected to be already familiar with them.
 This course requires patience and practice: learning to code will take lots of trial-and-error, self-direction, repetition, and experimentation on your part.
 You will get out of it what you are willing to put into it.
 Please note that this syllabus is a living document and may be updated by the instructor during the semester as needed.

 # Learning Objectives

-  - Understand the nature and applications of urban analytics and urban science
+  - Understand the evolution and applications of urban analytics and urban science
-  - Write code to collect, organize, analyze, and visualize urban data
+  - Write efficient code to collect, organize, analyze, and visualize urban data
-  - Model and analyze urban networks
+  - Model and analyze urban networks and flows
-  - Train and interpret urban models
+  - Train and interpret various kinds of urban models